How bartenders fight sexual harassment and workplace violence

 Related: Why most sexual harassment training videos don't work

-After hearing from servers in Washington, D.C., about rampant harassment in restaurants and bars, Lauren Taylor founded Safe Bars, an organization that trains staff how to combat sexual violence -- when it's happening to them, but also when it's happening to patrons inside the bar.
+Two Washington, D.C. organizations partnered to found Safe Bars, a program that trains local restaurant and bar staff how to combat sexual violence -- when it's happening to them, but also when it's happening to patrons.

 Although alcohol is a common denominator in many cases of sexual assault or harassment occurring in bars, research from the National Institute of Alcohol Abuse and Alcoholism shows that "although alcohol consumption and sexual assault frequently co-occur, this phenomenon does not prove that alcohol use causes sexual assault."

-Note: Correction: An earlier version of this story identified Lauren Taylor as the founder of Safe Bars.
-She is the current director.